bitconnectXcore/X/README.md

 - You Solo Mine Your Own Blocks
 - Only A Windows Wallet And A Mac Daemon Were Released By bitconnect(X)
 - Managing BCCX UTXO's Requires More Effort Than A bitconnectCoin Node
-- Competing For Blocks Keeps The Network Alive
+- Competing For Blocks Keeps The Blockchain Network Alive
 - 90 Day Optional Time Lock
 - The Wallet User Interface Was Not Finished By bitconnect(X)
 - Block Rewards May Well Be Replaced With Miner Fee Mining Rewards *(see below)*